randym/axlsx/README.md

 [nibus](https://github.com/nibus) - For patching sheet name uniqueness.

-[scambra](https://github.com/scambra) - for keeping our lines in line!
+[scambra](https://github.com/scambra) - For keeping our lines in line!

+[agardiner](https://github.com/agardiner) - For the preservation of space.

 #Copyright and License
 ----------